influxdata/influxdb/docs/data_organization_lifecycle.md

 Figure 1: Data organization in an IOx Server
 ```

 Chunk is considered the smallest unit of blocks of data in IOx and the central discussion of the rest of this document.
+Chunks can include duplicate rows identified by its table primary key.
+Duplicated rows will be deduplicated at Query and Compaction time[^1].
+[^1]: Duplication and deduplication are parts of a large topic that are out of this document scope.

+### Chunk Types

+### Chunk Stages

 ## Data Life Cycle